davidsonfellipe/awesome-wpo/README.md

 * [grunt-yslow](https://github.com/andyshora/grunt-yslow) - Grunt task for testing page performance using PhantomJS, a headless WebKit browser.

+## Image Optim
+* [grunt-smushit](https://github.com/heldr/grunt-smushit) - Grunt plugin to remove unnecessary bytes of PNG and JPG using Yahoo Smushit
+* [gulp-smushit](https://github.com/heldr/gulp-smushit) - Gulp plugin to optimize PNG and JPG using Yahoo Smushit.
+Made on top of smosh.
+* [Smush.it](http://www.smushit.com/ysmush.it/) - Smush.it uses optimization techniques specific to image format to remove unnecessary bytes from image files.
+It is a "lossless" tool, which means it optimizes the images without changing their look or visual quality

 ## Minifiers

 * [YUI Compressor](https://github.com/yui/yuicompressor) - JavaScript compressor which, in addition to removing comments and white-spaces, obfuscates local variables using the smallest possible variable name.
 This obfuscation is safe, even when using constructs such as 'eval' or 'with' (although the compression is not optimal is those cases) Compared to jsmin, the average savings is around 20%.